-Matthew was chosen by local Conservative Party members in July 2013 to fight Carshalton & Wallington in 2015 following a rigorous selection process.
+Matthew was chosen by local Conservative Party members in July 2013 to fight Carshalton & Wallington in the 2015 general election following a rigorous selection process.
 He previously led the local campaign to see Boris Johnson re-elected as London Mayor in 2012 as part of his role as a London-wide candidate for the Greater London Assembly.